NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 Following rules should be respected:

 * Make sure libraries build for all Lua interpreters.
-* Commit names of Lua libraries should reflect that they are Lua libraries, so write for example `lua.luafilesystem: 1.11 -> 1.12`.
+* Commit names of Lua libraries should reflect that they are Lua libraries, so write for example `luaPackages.luafilesystem: 1.11 -> 1.12`.